*MONROE COUNTY TAX COLLECTOR’S OFFICE ADVISORY*

 Key West Main Office

 - 101487 Overseas Hwy

 If you have any questions, please call our main office at (305) 295-5000

 - Effective June 19, 2020, Emergency Order 2020-004, previously extended by Emergency Order 2020-009, is hereby extended for an additional sixty (60) days by Emergency Order 2020-016.

 - Emergency Order 2020-016 extends certain exemptions and late fees for CWPs.
 Please click here to read Emergency Order 2020-016 in it’s entirety.

 PROPERTY TAX UPDATES

 - Order of Emergency Waiver/Deviation #20-52-DOR-01 applies to all 67 Florida counties (click here for a copy of the Executive Order).
 Property tax is normally due by March 31 in the year following the year the taxes are assessed.
-The Department waives the due date so that payments remitted by April 15, 2020, for the 2019 tax year will be considered timely paid.
+The Department waived the due date so that payments remitted by April 15, 2020, for the 2019 tax year were considered timely paid.
 Property tax returns for railroad, railroad terminal, private car and freight line and equipment company property are normally due by April 1.
-Returns will be timely filed if filed by April 15, 2020.
+Returns were timely filed if filed by April 15, 2020.